"MEDICINE AND HEALTH CARE" Term Paper Section

 $133

 This termpaper provides an overview and analysis of the problem of meningitis outbreaks among college students.
 The paper begins with an overview of meningococceal disease in terms of its pathophysiology and general epidemiology.
 The second part of the essay focuses specifically on meningitis in the college student population, examining the epidemiology of the disease in this population and assessing current medical knowledge and public health policy concerning meningitis in the college student population.
 KEYWORDS: college students transmittable disease meningitis outbreak term paper.
-Written 2000.
 14 pages, 49 footnotes, 23 bibliographic references.
 4,479 words.

 $98